ajayi-joseph/zenrouter/packages/zenrouter/docs/api/mixins.md

 ### RouteGuard

-Prevents navigation away from a route unless certain conditions are met.
-Perfect for unsaved changes warnings.
+Prevents navigation away from a route unless specific conditions are met, ideal for protecting unsaved work or confirmation prompts.
+When a user attempts to navigate away (via back button, swipe gesture, or programmatic `pop()`), the `popGuard()` method is automatically called to determine whether navigation should proceed.

-**Use when:**
-- Forms have unsaved changes
-- Processes shouldn't be interrupted
-- You need confirmation before leaving
+Use this mixin when you need to protect forms with unsaved changes, prevent interruption of ongoing processes, or require user confirmation before leaving a screen.

 #### API